 (1) It is fun

-(2) It is social (it usually involves doing something with friends or other family members)
+(2) It is social (usually involving something with friends or family members)

 (3) It costs almost nothing

 Below are a few fun activities with the above qualities that almost any kid can do to help stop global warming and climate change: